LostArtefacts/TRX/docs/trx/lua/reference/CONFIG.md

   ```

 - <a id="config.restore" name="config.restore"></a>[lua]`trx.config.restore(key)`
-  Lifts one override off a setting, putting back whatever was underneath it.
+  Lifts one override off a setting, putting back the value underneath it.

   Parameters:
   - <a id="config.restore.key" name="config.restore.key"></a>**`key`** (string).
 Dotted path.